mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/anatomy-of-an-in-order-pipelined-processor.typ

 If the assumption turns out to be wrong, the results of the incorrectly fetched instructions must be _squashed_ (ignored).

 The next step up is to observe patterns in branch instructions and predict the outcome with more accuracy to prevent squashing too often.
-This is the founding basis of _branch prediction_.
+This is the founding basis of _branch prediction_, a form of _speculation_.